durner/AnyBlob/example/benchmark/README.md

 # AnyBlobBenchmark
-This directory contains the AnyBlob benchmarking tools, and also includes all third-parties (e.g., AWS SDK) to run our experiments for Section 2 and Section 3 of the AnyBlob paper.
+This directory contains the AnyBlob benchmarking tools, and also includes all third-parties (e.g., AWS SDK) to run our experiments of the AnyBlob paper.
-The sub-directory scripts contains the scripts that we used to collect our raw data for the plots.

 # Validate Experiments

+## AnyBlob Experiments

 To validate our findings you need to set-up an AWS storage account to create randomly generated data objects.
 Further, set up an instance with IAM Storage permissions and copy the files to this node.